 I love the flavor of roasted cauliflower seasoned with ras el hanout, a Moroccan spice mix, this combination adds deepness to this soup.
 I have baked some apples, onion and garlic alongside the cauliflower to bring sweetness and a mild onion and garlic taste to this finished, creamy blended soup.

-The Main Show of this Medical Medium inspired Christmas Menu …
+The Main event of this Medical Medium inspired Christmas Menu …

 a mix of savory and sweet, light and comforting.
 I love everything about this meal, my favorite is the Lentil Millet Stuffing.
 Strangely I havent made stuffing before, stuffing as a side dish is not something we enjoy here.
 I did eat plenty of this stuff when my mom used to make it as an actual stuffing for turkey.
 I never enjoyed eating the meat but I loved the flavorful, mushrooms, onion, garlic and parsley rich bread-like concoction on special days.